New Strides Gained in Diagnosis and Treatment of Lung Cancer

 Rudy Lackner, MD

 Important strides are being made in the way we screen, diagnose and treat lung cancer.
-New screening guidelines, in addition to new diagnostic and treatment techniques, are helping doctors find lung cancer earlier and treat it more efficiently, says Rudy Lackner, MD, thoracic surgeon at The Nebraska Medical Center.
+New screening guidelines, in addition to new diagnostic and treatment techniques, are helping doctors find lung cancer earlier and treat it more efficiently, says Rudy Lackner, MD, thoracic surgeon at Nebraska Medicine.

-The Nebraska Medical Center not only offers low-dose CT scan lung cancer screenings, but provides a full spectrum of lung cancer care by a team of surgeons, oncologists, radiologists, nurses and others dedicated to the treatment of lung cancer.
+Nebraska Medicine not only offers low-dose CT scan lung cancer screenings, but provides a full spectrum of lung cancer care by a team of surgeons, oncologists, radiologists, nurses and others dedicated to the treatment of lung cancer.
 Studies show that the chance for long-term survival improves when the medical team involved is dedicated to lung cancer treatment.

 Lung cancer screening guidelines published in the Journal of National Comprehensive Cancer Network (NCCN) recommend that individuals age 55 to 74 that have smoked a 30-pack history should be screened with low-dose CAT scan.
 The guidelines were developed after a study sponsored by the National Cancer Institute and published in the New England Journal of Medicine indicated that screening can reduce lung cancer mortality by 20 percent.